-Drills might not be the most exciting of subjects, but if you’re a keen DIYer, at some stage you’re probably going to end giving a considerable amount of thought to whether that basic hammer drill you’ve had for years is really up to those heavy-duty jobs such as drilling into walls or hardwood.
+Drills might not be the most exciting of subjects, but if you’re a keen DIYer, at some stage you’re probably going to end up giving a considerable amount of thought to whether that basic hammer drill you’ve had for years is really up to those heavy-duty jobs such as drilling into walls or hardwood.

 In practice, for many common jobs around the home, it’ll work just fine.
-However, if if you want to accomplish tasks more efficiently or are planning on going up a gear and tackling something along the lines of drilling larger holes in masonry, breaking up tiles at speed, or even working with solid stone, it could be time to consider investing in an SDS drill.
+However, if you want to accomplish tasks more efficiently or are planning on going up a gear and tackling something along the lines of drilling larger holes in masonry, breaking up tiles at speed, or even working with solid stone, it could be time to consider investing in an SDS drill.

 What is an SDS drill?

 This enables the user to switch bits at speed, thereby accomplishing complex tasks with maximum efficiency and minimum effort.
 As the technology began to evolve, additional features were introduced such as the ‘rotary stop’ function.
-Literally preventing to drill from rotating leaving just the forward-back hammer motion, this effectively converts the drill into a heavy-duty, automated chisel.
+Preventing to drill from rotating leaving just the forward-back hammer motion, this effectively converts the drill into a heavy-duty, automated chisel.

 What is SDS Plus?

-Featuring the same 10mm shank size and compatible with the original SDS bits, SDS Plus drills are basically a refined version of the earlier models.
+Featuring the same 10mm shank size and compatible with the original SDS bits, SDS Plus drills are a refined version of the earlier models.
 These updated drills feature more power and an improved chuck mechanism and have now largely superseded the earlier SDS models.
 However, as a low-cost option, it is still possible to obtain an older, pre-SDS Plus unit.

 What is SDS Max?

 As the name implies, SDS Max drills are designed to be used for the heaviest applications such as breaking up masonry or even full-blown demolition work.
 They feature a more complex slot system for added stability and offer the user even more power compared to the SDS Plus models.
-In order to accommodate this, SDS Max drill bits have a larger shank which measures 18mm in diameter.
+To accommodate this, SDS Max drill bits have a larger shank which measures 18mm in diameter.
 As a consequence, bits are not interchangeable between SDS Plus and SDS Max drills.

 What about SDS Top?

 The SDS Top was broadly a precursor of the SDS Max which was designed for use with concrete and masonry.
-It features an elongated chuck unit in order to accommodate longer bits.
+It features an elongated chuck unit to accommodate longer bits.
 However, the SDS Top was rendered more or less obsolete with the introduction of the SDS Max, and while compatible buts are still available it is now being gradually phased out.

 Can I use an SDS bit in a standard drill?